-An insurance exchange – or health insurance marketplace – is a key Obamacare provision created to provide consumers with a one-stop shopping experience and access to a selection of competing insurance companies, each offering different qualified health plans.
+An insurance exchange – or health insurance marketplace – is a key Obamacare provision created to provide consumers with a one-stop shopping experience and access to a selection of competing health insurance companies, each offering different qualified health plans.
 These plans must meet standards set by the Affordable Care Act.
 Competition between plans encourages insurers to improve the quality and pricing of offered plans.

 Through the exchange – either federally or state-operated – consumers can shop online for health insurance and determine whether they qualify for premium subsidies or cost-sharing subsidies.
 Although ACA-compliant plans are available outside the exchange in nearly every state, the subsidies are only available for plans purchased via the exchanges.